JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 # Sign up
- As an unauthorized user, I want to be able to sign up for the website via a signup form, so that I can access Good_Pods.
+ As an unauthorized user, I want to be able to sign up for the website via a sign up form, so that I can access Good_Pods.

   * ### Questions
-* Will the user enter a username and an email address to signup?
+* Will the user enter a username and an email address to sign up?
     - Yes a user will login with an email but will be displayed by a username

-* Will we confirm their password during signup?
+* Will we confirm their password during sign up?
     - Yes

-* What routes should we use for signup?
+* What routes should we use for sign up?
-    - We will use /signup for the route
+    - We will use /sign up for the route

-* Where should the user be redirected after signup?
+* Where should the user be redirected after sign up?
     - User will be redirected to their new profile page